 variable != string::npos

-We can utilize string::npos by incorporating the aforementioned library in the code.
-It is possible to find the input and output by using string::npos without including "iostream" .
-We measure the string's length before comparing it to other strings.
+We can make use of string::npos by integrating the mentioned library in the code.
+It is feasible to locate the input and output by utilizing string::npos without the need to include "iostream".
+The length of the string is evaluated prior to comparing it with other strings.

 Code: